oracle-livelabs/pts/ai-vector-search-fundamentals/database_connection/sandbox_connection.md

 ### Objectives

 In this lab, you will:

 * Connect to the NATIONALPARKS user

 ### Prerequisites

 This lab assumes you have:

 * An Oracle Account (oracle.com account)
 * All previous labs successfully completed

 ## Task 1: Connecting to your Oracle AI Vector Database

 The lab environment is run in Oracle Autonomous Database (ADB) 26ai which includes AI Vector Search.
-We will be running the lab exercises using SQL Developer Web.
-The URL to access SQL Developer Web can be found on the Introduction page that should now be displayed after you clicked on the launch the workshop button.
+We will be running the lab exercises using Database Actions SQL Worksheet.
+The URL to access SQL Worksheet can be found on the Introduction page that should now be displayed after you clicked on the launch the workshop button.

 See the image below for an example: